 This glossary provides working definitions of key terms and a better understanding of how these concepts are applied in estimating farm household income and wealth.

 - Disposable personal income of farm and nonfarm residents

-The farm operator is the person who runs the farm, making day-to-day management decisions.
-The operator could be an owner, hired manager, cash tenant, share tenant, and/or a partner.
-If land is rented or worked on shares, the tenant or renter is the operator.
-In the most recent (2019) Agricultural Resource Management Survey (ARMS), information is collected for up to four operators per farm.
-In the case of multiple operators, the respondent for the farm identifies the principal farm operator during the data collection process.
+A farm operator is a person who runs the farm, making day-to-day management decisions.
+An operator could be an owner, hired manager, cash tenant, share tenant, and/or a partner.
+If land is rented or worked on shares, the tenant or renter is an operator.
+Since 2017, demographic information is collected for up to four operators per farm.
+In the case of multiple operators, the respondent for the farm identifies the principal farm operator, who is the person most responsible for making day-to-day decisions on the farm, during the data collection process.

 The Agricultural Resource Management Survey (ARMS), conducted by ERS and the National Agricultural Statistics Service (NASS), provides the data necessary for estimating operator households' income.
 The Current Population Survey (CPS), conducted by the Bureau of the Census, is the source of official U.S. household income statistics.
 Thus, calculating an estimate of farm household income from the ARMS that is consistent with CPS methodology allows comparing income between farm operator households and all U.S. households.

 The CPS definition of self-employment income is net money income from the operation of a business by a person on his or her own account.
 CPS self-employment income includes income received as cash, but excludes in-kind or nonmoney receipts.
 The CPS definition departs from a strictly cash concept by deducting depreciation, a noncash business expense, from the income of self-employed people.